jeremyraby/simpleBudgetApp/README.md

 🔹 **Right-click any tab > View All Sheets > Click the one you need.**

 ### 6️⃣ Can I protect formulas from accidental edits?
 ✅ Yes!
 Go to **Data > Protect Sheets & Ranges** and select the yellow-highlighted cells and sheets.
-See video below for more info:
+Watch [this video](https://www.youtube.com/embed/jBAr_Tx2SKQ?si=DZhnaKRwy6B60GXz) for more info.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jBAr_Tx2SKQ?si=DZhnaKRwy6B60GXz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### 7️⃣ What's a "Conscious Spending Plan?"
 How's it different than a budget?
 📌 Ramit Sethi calls budgets "Conscious Spending Plans" and I tend to like the idea more than "budgets."
 I've simplified this idea a bit, though, into just "Needs," Wants," and "Savings."
-Learn more  in the video below:

-<iframe width="600" height="400" src="https://www.youtube.com/embed/unbA3nASp6g?si=ILGMKzuJYsJhrUfL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+Watch [this video](https://www.youtube.com/embed/unbA3nASp6g?si=ILGMKzuJYsJhrUfL) for more info.

 ### 8️⃣ What if I don't know which "categories to watch?"
 ✅ Leave those options blank for a couple of pay cycles and use the **Desktop** to help identify categories where you could cut back.